Explore the Uncategorized Archives at Simply Coding for insights, tips, and resources on coding, programming, and tech trends. Learn and grow with us!

 Is Code.org Bad or Good for my Student or Child

-In today’s post I want to cover if Code.org is BAD or GOOD for your student or child.
+In today’s post I want to cover Is Code.org Good or Bad for your student or child.
 I’ve heard both sides and there’s a lot of misinformation out there online that is not giving the parent or teacher the right idea about exactly what is Code.org computer science curriculum.
 So hopefully I can clear this up once and for all and address the worrys of parents.
 Because I think the real worry for parents and teachers comes down to this: Is my student or child wasting their time on the computer and just playing games?
 Well…I promise if you keep reading you’ll stop feeling guilty as a parent like I did and see that computer screen time can be for learning and enjoyable.

 About Code.org’s Mission